-Turkey meatballs with thyme, fennel seeds, ricotta, glazed with a spicy-sweet ruby red cranberry sauce.
+Cranberry glazed meatballs with lean ground turkey, thyme, fennel seeds, ricotta, glazed with a spicy-sweet ruby red cranberry sauce.

 - 1 cup sugar

 - 1 12-ounce bag of cranberries, fresh or frozen (no need to defrost)

 - 1 teaspoon orange zest